Certified Public Accountant Act

 1. Holds the qualifications of a CPA with practice registration.

-2. Has not been disciplined by suspension from practice, or the period of suspension from practice has expired and the CPA's practice registration was not voided or revoked.
+2. Has not been sanctioned by suspension from practice, or the period of suspension from practice has expired and the CPA's practice registration was not voided or revoked.

 Article 22